KCErb/hello-ruboto/training/basics/firstapp/building-ui.md

 end
 ```

 Did you do it?
 Super!
+(If you want to read a bit more about this class, and how it fits into
+the grand scheme of things, you may want to give [this](https://github.com/ruboto/ruboto/wiki/Using-Activities-and-Intents#activity-basics)
+a read.

 Now the first thing we need to do is import the Linear Layout widget like so: